wangqs13/wangqs13.github.io/_pages/publications.md

 1. **Time-efficient quantum entropy estimator via samplizer**.
 <span style="color:blue">Ⓒ</span> Qisheng Wang and [Zhicheng Zhang](https://scholar.google.com/citations?user=_CHPF-kAAAAJ&hl=en).
 In *Proceedings of the 32nd Annual European Symposium on Algorithms* (ESA 2024), to appear, 2024. [arXiv:2401.09947](https://arxiv.org/abs/2401.09947).
+Presented as a talk at [the 32nd Annual European Symposium on Algorithms (ESA 2024)](https://algo-conference.org/2024/esa/).
 Presented as an online talk invited by Prof. [Patrick Rebentrost](https://scholar.google.com/citations?user=XWHSBmUAAAAJ&hl=en) at the National University of Singapore in 2024.
 Presented as an online talk invited by Prof. [Zhengfeng Ji](https://scholar.google.com/citations?user=2uXdu7AAAAAJ&hl=en) at Tsinghua University in 2024.
 1. **Quantum Büchi automata**.